wp-plugins/udinra-all-image-sitemap/readme.txt

 Please report bugs,feature request and other queries on this version of plugin at
 <a href="http://udinra.com/blog/udinra-all-image-sitemap-version-2-4-support-forum">Support forum</a>

+You can check the difference this plugin makes to your image SEO by measuring your website performance in Google Image Search for details <a href="http://udinra.com/blog/how-to-measure-site-performance-in-different-google-property">read this post</a>

 Other plugins from me